10 Ginger Oil Benefits You Probably Haven’t Heard Before

 - Vetiver oil

 How To Use Ginger Oil?

 The FDA (Food & Drug Administration) has given the GRAS status to ginger essential oil, which means that it is recognized to be safe for any intended use.

 But you should make sure the ginger essential oil you purchase is solvent free and is of high quality.
 Also, there are a few precautions to keep in mind before using it.

 - Topical Application: The ginger essential oil is highly concentrated.
 Hence, it should be used in a diluted form.
 The spicy oil may be a dermal irritant for some people with sensitive skin.
 Therefore, perform a patch test before you apply the oil to your skin for therapeutic purposes.
-The Ginger essential oil is Phototoxic.
-So, avoid exposure to sunlight 12 to 24 hours after the application of the oil on your skin.
+Ginger essential oil is Phototoxic.
+So, avoid exposure to sunlight 12 - 24 hours after the application of the oil on your skin.

 - Aromatherapy: Always diffuse the oil using a vaporizer or diffuser for aromatherapy.
 You can also use the oil in the bath or shower for absorption.